 Do you remember your first pregnancy?
 You napped whenever you could.
 You let things slide, because your partner could care for themselves.
 Not so when your toddler is around.
 You have to be on your toes and able to take care of them rather than nap at will.
+Thus is the challenge of a subsequent pregnancy.

 Here are some tips for caring for a toddler when you’re not feeling so well yourself: